rockstor/rockstor-doc/rufus-howto/rufus_howto.rst

 * Change the dropdown next to the CD icon button to read **DD Image** mode.
 * Double check all settings and **Click Start**.

+The following images and notes indicate the above steps.

 First select the destination USB key using the **Device** drop down.

 .. image:: rufus_select_device.png